lunar-s/MemoMingle/README.md

 #### Sébastien Croteau

 I worked on the following tasks:
-1. <https://github.com/lunar-s/MemoMingle> - Create the `github` repository and invited the group members.
+1. <https://github.com/lunar-s/MemoMingle> - Create the `github` repository and invited the group.

 #### Charley Liao